HMV: Acquisitions

-On 24 December 2008, HMV's rival Zavvi, also an entertainment retailer, entered administration.
-On 14 January 2009 a placing announcement by HMV revealed that it intended to acquire 14 of Zavvi's stores.
-On 18 February 2009 five additional Zavvi stores were purchased by HMV Group, to be rebranded as HMV outlets.
-An additional former Zavvi store in Exeter's Princesshay development was also added.
+On 24 December 2008, HMV's rival Zavvi, successor to entertainment retailer Virgin Megastores, entered administration.
+On 14 January 2009 a placing announcement by HMV revealed that it intended to acquire 14 of Zavvi's shops.
+On 18 February 2009 five additional Zavvi shops were purchased by HMV Group, to be rebranded as HMV outlets.
+An additional former Zavvi shop in Exeter's Princesshay development was also added.
 The acquisitions were investigated and cleared by the Office of Fair Trading in April 2009.

 In the 2008 MCV Industry Excellence Awards, HMV was given the title Entertainment Retailer of the Year.

 In January 2009, HMV bought a 50% stake in MAMA Group, forming a joint venture with the group called the Mean Fiddler Group.
 The deal introduced the HMV brand to live music venues, including the Hammersmith Apollo.
 On 23 December 2009, it bought the whole of the MAMA Group in a live music takeover deal worth £46 million.

-HMV bought 50% of 7digital for £7.7 million in September 2009, as part of a strategy to increase its digital content offering.
+In September 2009, HMV bought 50% of 7digital for £7.7 million, as part of a strategy to increase its digital content offering.
 7digital provided HMV's music download service, and the company planned to introduce an e-books service for Waterstone's.